ctdk/goiardi/shovey_api.md

 Method: GET

 Streams the output from a job running on a node.
 Takes two query parameters: `sequence` and `output_type`.
-The `sequence` parameter is the number of the most recent sequence fetched so far, while `output_type` sets the sort of output you'd like to receive.
+The `sequence` parameter is the the sequence record to start fetching from, while `output_type` sets the sort of output you'd like to receive.
 Acceptable values are 'stdout', 'stderr', and 'both'.
 The default value for `sequence` if none is given is 0, while the default for `output_type` is 'stdout'.

 Response body format: